influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

   ```

 #### Failed to create measurement
-  If you attempt to add a new schema with the
+  If you attempt to add a new measurement schema with the
   same measurement name as an existing schema, InfluxDB rejects the new schema.

   The output is the following: